AbbVie Inc. (ABBV) Shares Up Despite Recent Market Volatility

-AbbVie Inc. (NYSE: ABBV)’s stock price has increased by 1.60 compared to its previous closing price of 147.35.
-Despite this, the company has experienced a -4.07% fall in its stock price over the last five trading sessions.
+AbbVie Inc. (NYSE: ABBV)’s stock price has increased by 0.80 compared to its previous closing price of 154.06.
+Nevertheless, the company has seen a gain of 5.40% in its stock price over the last five trading days.
 Barron’s reported on 02/09/23 that AbbVie Posts an Earnings Beat but Forecast Misses as Competition Intensifies

 Is It Worth Investing in AbbVie Inc. (NYSE: ABBV) Right Now?

-AbbVie Inc. (NYSE: ABBV) has a higher price-to-earnings ratio of 22.58x compared to its average ratio,, and the 36-month beta value for ABBV is at 0.56.
-Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 as “hold,” and 0 as “sell.”
+AbbVie Inc. (NYSE: ABBV) has a price-to-earnings ratio of 23.43x that is above its average ratio.
+Additionally, the 36-month beta value for ABBV is 0.56.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for ABBV is $164.71, which is $13.51 above the current market price.
-The public float for ABBV is 1.77B, and currently, shorts hold a 0.72% of that float.
-The average trading volume for ABBV on March 13, 2023 was 5.71M shares.
+The average price predicted by analysts for ABBV is $164.71, which is $7.92 above the current price.
+The public float for ABBV is 1.77B and currently, short sellers hold a 0.72% ratio of that float.
+The average trading volume of ABBV on March 17, 2023 was 5.85M shares.

 ABBV’s Market Performance

-ABBV’s stock has seen a -4.07% decrease for the week, with a 3.53% rise in the past month and a -9.49% fall in the past quarter.
-The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 1.98% for AbbVie Inc. The simple moving average for the last 20 days is -1.68% for ABBV stock, with a simple moving average of 0.47% for the last 200 days.
+The stock of AbbVie Inc. (ABBV) has seen a 5.40% increase in the past week, with a 1.78% rise in the past month, and a -5.76% fall in the past quarter.
+The volatility ratio for the week is 2.14%, and the volatility levels for the past 30 days are at 1.91% for ABBV.
+The simple moving average for the last 20 days is 1.90% for ABBV stock, with a simple moving average of 4.19% for the last 200 days.

 Analysts’ Opinion of ABBV